High Camp Teardrop trailer. Courtesy High Camp

 Hitch your own: renting or buying a camping rig

 Ready to give it a whirl?
-Here’s the lowdown on renting or buying a travel trailer or camper van.
+Here’s the lowdown on renting or buying a travel trailer or camper van in the Puget Sound area.

 - Escape Campervans in Seattle converts boring cargo vans into custom-outfitted campers hand-painted in fun, psychedelic colors.
 Each has a kitchen, table that converts to a queen bed, most of the camping gear you’ll need and an optional rooftop bunk for more sleeping room.
 Powered by solar and propane, no hookups are needed.